PaperPrototype/Intro-Coding-and-Computers/2 - C/Lecture/english.md

 The `true` and `false` types are lowercase in C, whereas in Python they are uppercase, `True` and `False`.

-TODO TODO TODO

 This code won't actually work though!
 Because C doesn't come with *booleans* (`true` or `false` types) by default!
 We have to include them!
 This is because "false" in C is treated as the number zero, while true is any number above zero.

-So the `true` and `false` types in C are actually an "alias" for the number 0 (false), and the number 1 (true).
+The `true` and `false` types in C are actually an "alias" for the number 0 (false), and the number 1 (true).

 Include the `stdbool.h` file at the top so we can use the `true` type.